FernandoMillanVillalobos/r-template-master-2026/README.md

 ### Ability to outsource code to script files

-If you want to keep your `main.Rmd` as tidy and brief as possible, you have the possibility to put separate functions and other code into script files that reside in the `scripts` folder.
+If you want to keep your `main.Rmd` as tidy and brief as possible, you have the possibility to put separate functions and other code into script files that reside in the `analysis/scripts` folder.
 An example of this is provided in `main.Rmd`.

 ### Multiple CPU cores for faster package installation

-By default, more than one core is used for package installation, which significantly speeds up the process.
+By default, more than one core is used for package installation (via `options(Ncpus = ...)`), which significantly speeds up both `install.packages()` calls and `renv::restore()`.

 ### Optimal RStudio settings

-It is recommended to disable workspace saving in RStudio, see  https://mran.microsoft.com/documents/rro/reproducibility/doc-research/

-## Installation of older R versions

-The idea of this template is that you specify your currently used R version, and that people trying to reproduce your scripts will use that very same R version (or at least up to the two first version numbers, e.g. 3.4.x).
-This makes it necessary to install old R versions.
-Here's some advice on how to do that on a couple of OSes.
+It is recommended to disable workspace saving in RStudio (*Tools > Global Options > General*, uncheck "Restore .RData into workspace at startup" and set "Save workspace to .RData on exit" to "Never").
+Starting each session from a clean slate makes it much more obvious when your script actually reproduces its own results, rather than quietly depending on leftover objects from a previous session.

 ### Debian (tested on Ubuntu 16.04 and higher)